 There Has Been A Substantial Impairment.

 The next question is whether there has been a “substantial impairment.”
 Here, the contracts have either been voided ab initio or voided at the conclusion of their initial term.
 This can charitably be described as working a “severe, permanent and immediate change” and thus is substantial.
 Sonoma County Organization of Public Employees v.
 Sonoma County Sonoma, supra, 23 Cal.3d at 309 (legislation is invalid which retroactively eliminated contractual wage increase); Allied Structural Steel Co. v.
-Spannaus, 438 U.S. 234, 250 (1978) (invalidating law that increased pension benefits).
+Spannaus, supra, at 234 (invalidating law that increased pension benefits).

 There Is No Significant Or Legitimate Public Purpose.

-When the impairment of a contractual obligation is substantial, the Commission must demonstrate that it had a “significant and legitimate public purpose.”
+When the impairment of a contractual obligation is substantial, the Commission must demonstrate that it has a “significant and legitimate public purpose.”
 Energy Reserves Group, Inc. v.
 Kansas Power & Light Co., 459 U.S. 400, 411 (1983).

-The Commission decided without hearings that the direct access purchase of power must be suspended and that direct access users must instead be forced to purchase power from the regulated utilities so the State can sell and repay the bonds it intends to issue to purchase the power the regulated utilities will sell.
-The Commission decided without hearings that it was necessary to increase revenues by the amount the utilities will receive from direct access users to pay for the power to be sold to these same customers.
+The Commission decided without hearings that the direct access purchase of power must be suspended and that direct access users must instead be forced to purchase power from the State of California so the State can sell and repay the bonds it intends to issue to purchase the power the regulated utilities will deliver for the State.
+The Commission decided without hearings that it was necessary to increase revenues by the amount the utilities will receive from direct access users and pass through to the State to pay for the power to be sold to these same customers.

 The Commission’s refusal to hold hearings has resulted in an administrative record devoid of evidence.
-Hearings were requested to consider multiple issues including: (i) whether the incremental costs and debt attributable to the power demands of direct access customers can be avoided by allowing them to obtain power pursuant to their direct access contracts; (ii) whether the State would need the revenues from direct access customers when it would not have the incremental increase in costs if direct access users obtain their power elsewhere; and (iii) as noted by Commissioner Bilas, whether alternatives to the retroactive impairment of the contracts were available and whether those alternatives provided a more appropriate way to proceed.
+Hearings were requested to consider multiple issues including: (i) whether the incremental costs and debt attributable to the power demands of direct access customers can be avoided by allowing them to obtain power pursuant to their direct access contracts; (ii) whether the State would need the revenues from direct access customers when it would not have the incremental increase in costs if direct access users obtained their power elsewhere; and (iii) as noted by Commissioner Bilas, whether alternatives to the retroactive impairment of the contracts were available and whether those alternatives provided a more appropriate way to proceed.
+(Exhibit __ at __.)

 The Commission’s rationale and justification are not controlling because this Court must exercise its independent judgment (Pub.
 Util.
-Code, § 1760) based on a record devoid of evidence because the Commission refused to conduct hearings.
+Code, § 1760), based on a record devoid of evidence because the Commission refused to conduct hearings.
 Moreover, the Commission’s justification of the reasonableness and necessity of its action is entitled to no deference because the State has a financial interest in the proceeding.
 See United States Trust Company v.
 New Jersey, supra, 431 U.S. at 26 (“[C]omplete deference to a legislative assessment of reasonableness and necessity is not appropriate because the State’s self-interest is at stake.”); Board of Administration v.
-Wilson, 52 Cal.App.4th 1109, 1154 (1997) (invalidating legislation altering pension rights).
+Wilson(1997) 52 Cal.App.4th 1109, 1154 (invalidating legislation altering pension rights).

 The Commission cannot as a matter of law establish the reasonableness of its action because it refused to allow hearings.
 Thus, there is no evidence to support its decision and, absent such evidence, it cannot justify its conduct or decision.
 See Sonoma County Organization of Public Employees v.
 County of Somona, supra, 23 Cal.3d at 310-11.